Weather slows work at former Monsour Medical Center site

 Ligonier Construction of Laughlintown has been creating a pad along Route 30 for future development, among other tasks, but inclement weather this winter hampered progress, said Jason Rigone, director of the Westmoreland County Industrial Development Corp., which is acting as project manager.

-“...With the amount of moisture that's on the top layer, when you get rainy days” it's difficult to compact soil properly, Rigone said.
+“With the amount of moisture that's on the top layer, when you get rainy days,” it's difficult to compact soil properly, Rigone said.

 Ligonier Construction will have until the beginning of May to complete the work while county officials and members of Jeannette's planning commission finalize a revamp of the city's zoning ordinance.
 The next step will be for the corporation to seek requests for proposals from potential buyers, Rigone said.